CentauriSoldier/LuaEx/README.md

 #### Functions
 - **table.clone(table, boolean or nil)** Performs a deep copy of a table and returns that copy.
 This will also copy the metatable unless the second argument is set to true.
 - **table.lock(table)** Makes a table read-only.
-That is, it prevents a table or any of its key/values from being mutated while still allowing them to be accessed.
+That is, it prevents any of a table's key or values from being mutated (or any added to the table) while still allowing them to be accessed.
 Can be unlocked later.
-Note: while the original metatable is preserved for later unlocking, it is replaced in the locked table with a metatable created by the function.
+Note: while the original metatable is preserved for later unlocking, it is not functional while the table is locked.
 - **table.purge(table, boolean or nil)** Sets every item in a table to nil recursively.
 This will also purge and delete the metatable unless the second argument is set to true.
 - **table.unlock(table)** Reverses the process done by the table.lock function including putting all metatables back which existed before.